 Proposal Board Recommendation Page 1.
-Election of Directors FOR EACH NOMINEE 5 2.
-Advisory (Non-Binding) Vote to Approve our Executive Compensation FOR 38 3.
-Advisory (Non-Binding) Vote on Frequency of Future Advisory Votes on Executive Compensation EVERY YEAR 39 4.
-Ratification of the Appointment of Independent Registered Public Accounting Firm FOR 39
+Election of Directors FOR EACH NOMINEE 7 2.
+Advisory (Non-Binding) Vote to Approve our Executive Compensation FOR 48 3.
+Ratification of the Appointment of Independent Registered Public Accounting Firm FOR 48

-PROPOSAL ONE-Election of Directors
+PROPOSAL ONE - Election of Directors

-The first proposal is to elect four Class III directors to serve until the 2023 annual meeting of stockholders and their successors have been elected and qualified.
+The first proposal is to elect four Class III directors to serve until the 2026 annual meeting of stockholders and their successors have been elected and qualified.
 The following table provides summary information about each nominee.

-Name of Nominee Age Principal Occupation Director Since Nelson Chung 67 President of Pacific Communities Builder, Inc. 2005 Felix S. Fernandez 69 Retired Banker 2013 Maan-Huei Hung 72 General Counsel, AHMC Healthcare Inc. N/A Richard Sun 67 President of SSS Development, Inc. 2017
+Name of Nominee Age Principal Occupation Since Nelson Chung 70 President of Pacific Communities Builder, Inc. 2005 Felix S. Fernandez 72 Retired Banker 2013 Maan-Huei Hung 75 General Counsel of AHMC Healthcare Inc. 2020 Richard Sun 70 President of SSS Development, Inc. 2017

-PROPOSAL TWO-Advisory (Non-Binding) Vote to Approve our Executive Compensation
+PROPOSAL TWO - Advisory (Non-Binding) Vote to Approve our Executive Compensation